Power corrupts, and it seems like it corrupts the meek and good-natured quicker than everyone, given half a chance.

 - As Lucha Underground is a spinoff of AAA, it's no surprise that most of the show's conflict is driven by Dario Cueto.
 The man claims love violence but hate abuse, be it child, domestic or otherwise.
 Yet he fails to recognize that his love of violence constantly causes him to abuse his power as the Temple's Jefe.

 - Played for Laughs in The Goon Show: "Dishonoured"

-- In The Men from the Ministry, when Sir Gregory decides to go on an extended weekend he leaves Mr. Lamb in charge of a lot minor jobs that have to be done.
-Lamb however misunderstands his instructions and thinks Sir Gregory is retiring and making him the new Permanent undersecretary.
+- In The Men from the Ministry, when Sir Gregory decides to go on an extended weekend he leaves Mr. Lamb in charge of a lot of minor jobs that have to be done.
+Lamb, however, misunderstands his instructions and thinks Sir Gregory is retiring and making him the new Permanent undersecretary.
 He immediately turns into a ruthless tyrant forcing all staff of General Assistance Department work 10+ hours a day and insults pretty much everyone within the Ministry within few days.

 - In the Knights of the Old Republic game, the Sith initiates on Korriban are all Jerkasses who abuse their power.
 One in particular, however, is hanging out at the docking bay just zapping the crap out of people because he's so elated that he can.
 Unless you're a complete prick, his death comes swiftly.